freyesgu93/aws-solutions-architect-associate-notes/README.md

 # KMS and CloudHSM

+AWS KMS API can be used to encrypt data.

 __KMS__ master keys are region specific.

+## CloudHSM

 __CloudHSM backup procedure__ — Ephemeral backup key (EBK) is used to encrypt data and Persistent backup key (PBK) is used to encrypt EBK before saving it to an S3 bucket in the same region as that of AWS CloudHSM cluster.

-With __AWS CoudHSM__, we can control the entire lifecycle around the keys.

-AWS KMS API can be used to encrypt data.
+With __AWS CloudHSM__, we can control the entire lifecycle around the keys.
+It helps you **meet corporate, contractual, and regulatory compliance** requirements for data security by using dedicated Hardware Security Module (HSM) instances within the AWS cloud.
+AWS and AWS Marketplace partners offer a variety of solutions for protecting sensitive data within the AWS platform, but for some applications and data subject to contractual or regulatory mandates for managing cryptographic keys, additional protection may be necessary.

+You should consider **using AWS CloudHSM** if you require:

+- Keys stored in dedicated, third-party validated hardware security modules under your exclusive control.
+- FIPS 140-2 compliance.
+- Integration with applications using PKCS#11, Java JCE, or Microsoft CNG interfaces.
+- High-performance in-VPC cryptographic acceleration (bulk crypto).

 # Kinesis